zwbetz-gh/zwbetz/content/blog/reuse-the-gradle-dependency-cache-with-docker/index.md

 <!--more-->

 The Gradle dependency cache usually lives at `${HOME}/.gradle/`.
-So to list out top-level packages, you would run:
+So, to list out top-level packages, you would run:

 ```
 ls -al ${HOME}/.gradle/caches/modules-2/files-2.1/